mvolkmann/blog/src/swift/Concurrency.md

     }
 }

-// This view model allows the UI to access the array of `User` objects
+// This view model allows the UI to access
-// held by the actor above.
+// the array of `User` objects held by the actor above.
 // It is not an option to make the custom actor above
 // inherit from `ObservableObject` and use that as the view model
 // because actors do not necessarily run on the main thread
-// and ObservableObject subclasses must run on the main thread. class UsersViewModel: ObservableObject {
+// and ObservableObject subclasses must run on the main thread.
+@MainActor
+class UsersViewModel: ObservableObject {
     @Published var running = false
     @Published var users: [User] = []